Services & Supports

-The Department of Employment Affairs and Social Protection provides up to date info on the supports and services they provide including Illness Benefit, Disability Allowance, Carer’s Allowance, Carer’s Benefit, Carer’s Support Grant etc. See: www.welfare.ie
+The Department of Social Protection provides up to date info on the supports and services they provide including Illness Benefit, Disability Allowance, Carer’s Allowance, Carer’s Benefit, Carer’s Support Grant etc. See: www.welfare.ie

 The HSE provides information on carer supports.
 If you are caring for a person with a disability you can find information on supports at: https://www.hse.ie/eng/services/list/3/carerssupport/

-Citizens Information provides information, advice and advocacy on social services online and at local Citizen Information Centres: www.citizensinformation.ie
+Citizens Information provides information, advice and advocacy on health and social services online and at local Citizen Information Centres: Citizens Information

 National Advocacy Service

 The National Advocacy Service provides an independent, confidential and free, representative advocacy service for People with Disabilities.
-Contact details: National Telephone Number: 0761 07 3000, Email: email@example.com http://www.citizensinformationboard.ie/en/services/advocacy/
+Contact details: National Telephone Number: 0818 07 3000, Email: firstname.lastname@example.org National Advocacy Service for People with Disabilities

 Money Advice and Budgeting Service (MABS)

 The Money Advice and Budgeting Service (MABS) is a free and confidential service for people with debt and money management problems.
-They have offices throughout the country, website: www.mabs.ie
+They have offices throughout the country, website: MABS - Money Advice and Budgeting Service

 Tax relief for drivers and passengers with disabilities.
 There are a range of tax reliefs linked to